Alliedium/awesome-devops/06_proxmox_lvm_resize_disk_ssh_access_backups_25-aug-2022/README.md

 lvs -a | grep vm-<id>-disk
 ```

-Go back to VM console and run command to discard blocks which are not used by filesystem:
+Go back to VM console and run the command to discard blocks which are not used by filesystem:

 ```
 sudo fstrim -a -v